 7. Dzukou Valley, Nagaland

-A beautiful valley at the border of states Nagaland and Manipur, Dzukou Valley is famous for its breathtaking views as well as its incredible flora and fauna.
+Dzukou Valley is a beautiful valley at the border of states Nagaland and Manipur.
+It is famous for its breathtaking views as well as its incredible flora and fauna.
 The valley is about 2452 m above the sea level.
 The Valley boasts of a range of flowers that change every season.
 The Dzukou valley is also home and the only place to find a very rare species – the Dzukou Lily which is extremely famous.

 8. Unakoti Hill, Tripura

 This is a fascinating worship place with massive rock-cut images as well as beautiful idols of Lord Shiva.
-There are also waterfalls, captivating rock carvings which makes it one of the most popular tourist attractions in Tripura.
+There are also waterfalls and captivating rock carvings that are sure to leave you spellbound.
+Unakoti Hill is one of the most popular tourist attractions in Tripura.
 It is a Shiva pilgrimage that is said to date back to around 7th-9th century and is situated in the Kailashahar subdivision of Tripura.

 9. Mon, Nagaland